-In the nineteenth century, Dracula's native lands had become a neo-colony of the British Empire; and the Lower Danube was controlled by the British.
-The present study makes the case for a postcolonial reading of Dracula by offering a fresh perspective into the historical and biographical context of the genesis of the novel, as well as an analysis of the personality of the historical character chosen by Stoker for his vampire Count.
+In the nineteenth century, Dracula’s native lands had become a neo-colony of the British Empire and the Lower Danube was controlled by the British.
+This book makes the case for a postcolonial reading of Dracula by offering a fresh perspective into the historical and biographical context of the genesis of the novel, as well as an analysis of the personality of the historical character chosen by Stoker for his vampire Count.
 Ultimately, this study answers unequivocally the question that Dracula critics have been trying to answer in the negative: Can Dracula be analysed from a postcolonial perspective?
 Yes!

-Cristina Artenie is a Dracula specialist whose work includes co-editing Dracula: The Postcolonial Edition and thecomparative survey of all major critical editions of Stoker's novel, Dracula: A Study of Editorial Practises.
+Cristina Artenie is a Dracula specialist of a postcolonial persuasion whose work includes co-editing Dracula: The Postcolonial Edition and the comparative survey of all major critical editions – from the 1970s until today – of Bram Stoker’s novel, Dracula: A Study of Editorial Practices.

 Retail price: 25 CAD Our price: 20% off